All States/Kentucky/Lexington/General Contracting

 Complete application

-Submit contractor license application through Kentucky Department of Housing, Buildings and Construction with required documentation and fees.
+Submit contractor license application to Kentucky Department of Housing, Buildings and Construction with required documentation, experience verification, and application fee of $100-200 depending on license class.

 02/06